muaz-khan/WebRTC-Experiment/Pre-recorded-Media-Streaming/README.md

 ====
 ## How this experiment works?

-1. Getting access to WebM video file using File API
+1. Getting access to `WebM` video file using `File API`
-2. Reading it as array buffer using File Reader API
+2. Reading it as array buffer using `File Reader API`
-3. Splitting buffers in predefined small chunks; and posting /transmitting those chunks in a loop using Firebase.
+3. Splitting buffers in predefined small chunks; and posting/transmitting those chunks in a loop using `Firebase`.
-4. As soon as other party receives first chunk; MediaSource API will start playing video without waiting for all chunks to be download!
+4. As soon as other party receives first chunk; `MediaSource API` will start playing video without waiting for all chunks to be download!
 5. You can save/store/record those chunks in any database; because it is a typed array [Uint8Array] in text form.

 ====